M = MongoDB, a popular database manager which implements a NoSQL structure.

 All APIs of the Node.js library is asynchronous, that is, non-blocking.
 It essentially means a Node.js-based server never waits for an API to return data.
 The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 Node.js uses a single-threaded model with event looping.
 The event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
 Node.js uses a single-threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.

-A stream of data can be classified as the movement of the data from one point to another with a function of either to process or read it and make decisions accordingly.
-Depending upon the flow of data through a stream either the process will consume the data faster and needs to wait for the excess data or if it is slower than it needs to wait for additional data to arrive before it is being sent out for processing.
-Whichever is the scenario, the waiting area is the ‘Buffer’.
+A stream of data can be classified as the movement of the data from one point to another with a function of either processing or reading it and making decisions accordingly.
+Depending upon the flow of data through a stream either the process will consume the data faster and needs to wait for the excess data or if it is slower then it needs to wait for additional data to arrive before it is sent out for processing.
+Whichever the scenario, the waiting area is the ‘Buffer’.
 Node.js does not hold the control over the speed, time of data arrival or the speed of the stream however, it can only act on the time to send out the data.